Worried about paying for CHB treatment?

-The VIREAD Co-pay Coupon Program is here to help you reduce your out-of-pocket costs for your VIREAD prescriptions if you:
+The VIREAD Co-pay Coupon Program is here to help you reduce your out-of-pocket costs for your VIREAD prescriptions if you have commercial insurance.

 The VIREAD Co-pay Coupon Program may cover the out-of-pocket costs for your VIREAD prescription up to $300 (max $3600/year or 12 fills per year).

 If you are enrolled in a government healthcare program, such as Medicare Part D or Medicaid, you are not eligible.
 This includes if you are a Medicare Part D enrollee and in the prescription drug coverage gap, called the "donut hole."

 If you have questions about eligibility call (877) 627-0415.

 VIREAD is indicated for the treatment of chronic (long-lasting) hepatitis B virus in people 12 years of age and older.
 VIREAD may help lower the amount of hepatitis B virus in your body.
 VIREAD will not cure HBV.
 VIREAD may improve the condition of your liver.
 The long-term effects of taking VIREAD for treatment of chronic hepatitis B infection are not known.
 It is also not known if VIREAD is safe and effective for treatment of chronic hepatitis B in children under the age of 12 years.

 What is the most important information I should know about VIREAD?

 1. Build-up of an acid in your blood (lactic acidosis).
 Lactic acidosis can happen in some people who take VIREAD.
 Lactic acidosis is a serious medical emergency that can lead to death.
 Lactic acidosis can be hard to identify early, because the symptoms could seem like symptoms of other health problems.
 Call your healthcare provider right away if you get the following symptoms which could be signs of lactic acidosis: